florisboard/florisboard/README.md

 information see the ![contributing guidelines](CONTRIBUTING.md).
 Thank you for your help!

+## List of permissions FlorisBoard requests
+Please refer to this [page](https://github.com/florisboard/florisboard/wiki/List-of-permissions-FlorisBoard-requests) to get more information on this topic.

 ## Used libraries, components and icons
 * [Google Flexbox Layout for Android](https://github.com/google/flexbox-layout)
   by [google](https://github.com/google)